Have you heard of S.U.R.F.?

 As the program has evolved, the 7 Elements have been shortened to S.U.R.F.

-S.U.R.F. is an acronym that will help the concept be easier to remember and implement.
+S.U.R.F. is an acronym that makes the concept easier to remember and implement.

-You will be able to communicate more effectively and stay more positive when you give some thought into how you want to approach a conversation with your child.
+You will be able to communicate more effectively and stay more positive when you give some thought to how you want to approach a conversation with your child.

 S.U.R.F. stands for: